 Educating yourself about your health care plan can help you make informed decisions and get the most out of your coverage.
-This is especially true if you have an HMO like Blue Care Network, since they work a little differently than the plans you might have had in the past.
-Here are some key steps you should take now to get to know your HMO and better manage your health care:
+This is especially true if you have an HMO plan from Blue Care Network, since they work differently than the coverage you might have had in the past.
+Here are some key steps you should take to get to know your HMO plan and better manage your health care:

 - Learn how an HMO works.
-As an HMO (it stands for Health Maintenance Organization), Blue Care Network contracts with physicians, hospitals and other medical professionals to provide you with a variety of health care services.
-Whenever you need care, whether it’s a routine checkup, immunization, or treatment for strep throat or more serious injury, your starting point is your primary care physician.
-This is why every HMO member needs to select one.
+As an HMO (Health Maintenance Organization), Blue Care Network works with physicians, hospitals and other medical professionals to provide you with a variety of health care services.
+Whenever you need care, whether it’s a routine checkup, immunization, or treatment for an illness or more serious injury, your starting point is your primary care physician.
+That’s why it’s important that every HMO member selects one.
 He or she is responsible for managing all the care you receive, from providing preventive health services to treating your illness to writing referrals and coordinating your care with specialists.

 - Understand what’s covered by your HMO.
-Coverage starts with preventive services that can keep minor problems from turning serious and includes special programs to help you reach your health and wellness goals.
-Benefits also include the care you need when you’re sick or injured, ranging from office visits and lab tests to hospitalization.
-Log in at bcbsm.com to find out the specifics of your Blue Care Network coverage.
+Coverage starts with preventive services that keep minor problems from turning serious, including special programs to help you reach your health and wellness goals.
+Benefits also include care you need when you’re sick or injured, ranging from office visits and lab tests to hospitalization.
+Check your member account to find out the specifics of your Blue Care Network coverage.

 - The 5 Costs That Make Up Your Health Plan